-This engine has been certified to operate on unleaded gasoline and Craftsman 40:1 2-cycle engine oil (AIR-COOLED).
+This engine is certified to operate on unleaded gasoline.

 IMPORTANT: Experience indicates that alcohol blended fuels called gasohol (or using ethanol or methanol) can attract moisture, which leads to oil/gas separation and formation of acids during storage.
 Acidic gas can damage the fuel system of an engine while in storage.
 To avoid engine problems, the fuel system should be emptied before storage for 30 days or longer.
 Drain the gas tank, then run the fuel out of the carburetor and fuel lines by starting the engine and letting it run until it stops.
 Use fresh fuel next season.
-See STORAGE instructions for additional information.
+See "STORAGE" instructions for additional information.
 Never use engine or carburetor cleaner products in the fuel tank or permanent damage may occur.